haimkastner/unitsnet-js/Units.md

 - **DynamicViscosity**
     -   *The dynamic (shear) viscosity of a fluid expresses its resistance to shearing flows, where adjacent layers move parallel to each other with different speeds*
 - **ElectricAdmittance**
-    -   *Electric admittance is a measure of how easily a circuit or device will allow a current to flow.
+    -   *Electric admittance is a measure of how easily a circuit or device will allow a current to flow by the combined effect of conductance and susceptance in a circuit.
 It is defined as the inverse of impedance.
 The SI unit of admittance is the siemens (symbol S).*
+- **ElectricApparentEnergy**
+    -   *A unit for expressing the integral of apparent power over time, equal to the product of 1 volt-ampere and 1 hour, or to 3600 joules.*
+- **ElectricApparentPower**
+    -   *Power engineers measure apparent power as the magnitude of the vector sum of active and reactive power.
+It is the product of the root mean square voltage (in volts) and the root mean square current (in amperes).*
+- **ElectricCapacitance**
+    -   *Capacitance is the capacity of a material object or device to store electric charge.*
 - **ElectricCharge**
     -   *Electric charge is the physical property of matter that causes it to experience a force when placed in an electromagnetic field.*
 - **ElectricChargeDensity**
     -   *In electromagnetism, charge density is a measure of the amount of electric charge per volume.*
 - **ElectricConductance**
-    -   *The electrical conductance of an electrical conductor is a measure of the easeness to pass an electric current through that conductor.*
+    -   *The electrical conductance of an object is a measure of the ease with which an electric current passes.
+Along with susceptance, it is one of two elements of admittance.
+Its reciprocal quantity is electrical resistance.*
 - **ElectricConductivity**
     -   *Electrical conductivity or specific conductance is the reciprocal of electrical resistivity, and measures a material's ability to conduct an electric current.*
 - **ElectricCurrent**